The Secret Of Photo 51 Answers

 In 1869, Friedrich Miescher discovered DNA, but he didn’t know what it was.
 It was not until 1953 that James Watson and Francis Crick discovered the double helix structure of DNA using x-ray diffraction data.

-See also Samys Camera Los Angeles
+See also Fallout 76 Camera Locations

 To figure out the structure of DNA, Watson and Crick needed to know what it was made of.
 They also needed to know how it was put together.
 They used information from a number of different sources to figure out the structure of DNA.